 Black Lake Grocery groundwater monitoring

 We monitor groundwater for legacy petroleum hydrocarbons at the Black Lake Grocery site near Olympia.
-We provide groundwater data so that the Toxics Cleanup Program may evaluate the effectiveness of a treatment wall in remediating petroleum-contaminated groundwater before it enters Black Lake.
+We provide groundwater data so that our Toxics Cleanup Program can evaluate the effectiveness of a treatment wall in remediating petroleum-contaminated groundwater before it enters Black Lake.

 Remediating contaminated groundwater